 UNIVERSAL STUDIOS EXPRESS PASS 4 | Enjoy Harry Potter and the Forbidden Journey™, Jurassic Park – The Ride.
 Super Nintendo World.
 It’s all at Universal Studios in Osaka.
 Enjoy it all without waiting in line with the Express Pass 4.
 Check details here.

 There’s a huge number of Kobe beef restaurants in Kobe, all with varying service and cost levels.
 They sky is really the limit when it comes to the price of Kobe beef.

 However, Steakland Kobe is solidly on the tourist radar for good reason.
-Sure, it’s not the best Kobe restaurant in the city, but it offers one of the best value Kobe beef sets in the country.
+Sure, it might not be the best Kobe beef restaurant in the city, but it offers one of the best value Kobe beef sets in the country.
 Our meal in total, including beer was 12,800 Yen, and included a mid-range cut, one of the most expensive steaks on the menu, soup, salad and coffee.